saswatasarkar13/PfSense-Auto-Reboot/README.md

       - Day of the week - *
       - User -  root
       - Command - ``` bash /usr/local/bin/pfreboot.sh ```

     3. Click on Save.

 Now we are done.
-You can sleep peacefully and dont have to press the reset button when the internet is gone/down.
+You can sleep peacefully and dont have to press the reset button when the internet is goes down.
 It will automatically reboot itself within sometime of going offline.

 Feedback is always welcome.